Hard Boiled Eggs

 You want to peel them while the interior is still warm, but the shell has chilled.

-Can you freeze leftovers?
-I don’t recommend it.
-The whites get rubbery and gross.
+The whites get rubbery and gross, so I don’t recommend it.
 It’s best to make more or less, depending on how many you think you’ll eat.

-How to reheat: If you want to make a batch of hard boiled eggs at the beginning of the week and warm them every morning for breakfast, I recommend leaving the shells on, then covering the desired number of eggs in boiling water for about 5 minutes, to warm the interior.
+If you want to make a batch at the beginning of the week and warm them every morning for breakfast, I recommend leaving the shells on, then covering the desired number of eggs in boiling water for about 5 minutes, to warm the interior.
 Do not microwave the eggs, as they are likely to explode.

 Hard Boiled Eggs